Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 411 Web Server Administration (3 Credits)

 An introductory course providing individuals with the core skills needed to meet the demands of the Web development and Internet community.
-The three key skill areas focused in this course are Web management, content management, and technical management.
+The three key skill areas focused on this course are Web management, content management, and technical management.

 CSC 420 Database Principles and Design (3 Credits)